jnsbyr/fhem/README.md

 Widget for displaying forecast data and alerts from the [DWD_OpenData module](https://github.com/jnsbyr/fhem/blob/master/FHEM/55_DWD_OpenData.pm) with [FHEMWeb](https://wiki.fhem.de/wiki/FHEMWEB).

 #### Features
-This module is a HTML generator to be used with FHEMWeb to display the forcecast data and alerts retrieved by the DWD_OpenData module in graphical form using the FHEM built-in weather icons.
+This module is a HTML generator to be used with FHEMWeb to display the forecast data and alerts retrieved by the DWD_OpenData module in graphical form using the FHEM built-in weather icons.
 For each day 2 icons are shown.
 The number of days to be displayed can be configured.
 In case of a weather alert an alert icon is shown on top of the corresponding weather icon.
 Clicking or touching the alert icon will open a dialog showing alert details.

 #### Installation and Configuration
 Informations on the installation and configuration can be found in the in-line documentation at end of the source file.
 You can use Pod2Html (e.g. at https://metacpan.org/pod2html) to preview the module help.